Updated: Jun 2

-Unsafe self-locomotion inhibits the willingness of children who are blind to freely ambulate and contributes to developmental delays (Ambrose-Zaken, et al., submitted for publication).
+Unsafe self-locomotion inhibits the willingness of children who are blind to freely ambulate and contributes to developmental delays (Ambrose-Zaken, et al., 2020).
 The goal of independent walking is important, because walking freely is tied to language outcomes.
 Particularly, walking is important for building vocabulary, the most common measure of language development (Oudgenoeg-Paz et al., 2012, 2015, 2016; West et al., 2017).

 Matias' family reached out to Safe Toddles to obtain a pediatric belt cane for him, a nineteen-month-old boy who was blind due to Leber's Congenital Amaurosis.
 His family provided video record of his self-locomotion during play activities before and after receiving the belt cane.
 The purpose of this study was to compare the number of steps per second taken by Matias when playing indoors and outside in three conditions; without a mobility device, with a push toy and wearing a belt cane.